kye308/cs2_othello/README.txt

 Now, for acknowledgements:

-Jonathan Joo - He completed the first half of assignment one, setting up the initial board/player/game files and getting a heuristic function such that the AI can beat simplePlayer a majority of the time.
+Jonathan Joo - He completed the first half of assignment one, setting up the initial board/player/game files and getting a heuristic function such that the AI can beat SimplePlayer a majority of the time.

 Kevin Ye - This grandmaster implemented the Minimax Decision tree, and worked on improving the heuristic function.
-Essentialy, finished up the second half of assignment 2.
+Essentially, finished up the second half of assignment 2.

 Improvements to heuristic function: